 As I said, I memorized a few things, basically enough to help me solve the problems I was given.
-As an example of this I'm going to share something a little scary and embarrassing; until about a week ago I couldn't have properly explained why a circle is represented by the equation 2 + y 2 = r 2.
+As an example of this I'm going to share something a little scary and embarrassing; until about a week ago I couldn't have properly explained why a circle is represented by the equation x 2 + y 2 = r 2.
 I could use the equation to draw a graph and vice versa, but lacked the true understanding of why a circle was defined as such.
 The concept isn't hard, but I don't remember being taught, and I guess I was never aware that my knowledge was not understanding.
 One thing I do remember is using these 'special triangles,' the 30-60-90, and the 45-45-90 triangles pictured.
 For some reason I always remember these ratios and could use related trig functions to solve problems as necessary.
 We can see that they are related to the unit circle, which I vaguely remember being taught, but the triangles seem so much easier.
 The unit circle is so intimidating, especially to someone new to trigonometry, just look at that thing with all those square roots...yuck.
 I feel like the information is accessible if you know how to use it, but having to reconstruct or memorize it seems like a useless pain.
 I guess I tended toward the triangles because the made more sense to me, were easy to construct, and contained much of the same information as the unit circle.

 So what I want to share now are a few ideas and resources that have helped me develop a much more thorough understanding of trigonometry over the last couple weeks.
 I'll begin with an article that discusses a way to introduce the topic of trigonometry without mentioning trigonometric functions.
 The teacher here assigns their students the task of drawing angles (every 10 degrees) within a circle of radius one, measuring the x and y values where the angle intersects the circle, and calculating the ratio of x/y.
 Students are encouraged to use shortcuts when they find them available, but also have the option of drawing each angle and calculating each value.
 Though it may seem a little tedious, I think this exercise would give students an opportunity to develop real understanding of what the trig functions are, and how they may be used.
 From here you would obviously introduce sine and cosine functions as well, you could compare ratios as the angle changes, and make connections amongst the functions.
 I recently used trig tables for the first time to do some basic calculations.
 I found them to be easy to use, and just looking at the tables gives you the opportunity to see a lot of patterns related to the functions.